Commvault/terraform-provider-commvault/docs/resources/amazon_hypervisor.md

 # commvault_amazon_hypervisor (Resource)

 Use the commvault_amazon_hypervisor resource type to create or delete an Amazon hypervisor in the CommCell environment.
+This is deprecated in the latest version.
+Starting SP32, use commvault_hypervisor_aws resource.